Kroc/Informer/README.md

 In this repo, I've done the absolutely bear minimum necessary to compile the unmodified Inform6 C code for EPOC32; all credit must go to Graham Nelson for the actual product.

+The [PunyInform] library and sample files have been included, however the documentation has not due to file-size concerns; please refer to the [online documentation](https://github.com/johanberntsson/PunyInform/wiki/Manual).

 [Inform6]: https://github.com/DavidKinder/Inform6
 [EPOC32]: https://en.wikipedia.org/wiki/EPOC_(operating_system)
 [Series5]: https://en.wikipedia.org/wiki/Psion_Series_5